citizenfx/natives/GRAPHICS/DrawSpotLight.md

 * brightness - the brightness of the light
 * roundness - "smoothness" of the circle edge
 * radius - the radius size of the spotlight
-* falloff - the falloff size of the light's edge (example: www.i.imgur.com/DemAWeO.jpg)
-Example in C# (spotlight aims at the closest vehicle):
+* falloff - the falloff size of the light's edge Example in C# (spotlight aims at the closest vehicle):
 Vector3 myPos = Game.Player.Character.Position;
 Vehicle nearest = World.GetClosestVehicle(myPos , 1000f);